|

 - This building is located at the corner of

-Washington Street and Mt.
+South Washington Avenue and Mt.
 Hope Avenue.
 Originally built by REO,

-which was about a half a mile north on Washington, it was used by
+which was about a half a mile north on South Washington Avenue, it was used by

 Nash-Kelvinator during WWII to produce 158,134 Hamilton-Standard